 Child Care Quality.
 The majority of child care quality expenditures are devoted to resource and referral services.
 Resource and referral programs serve as a central component of the state's child care infrastructure.
-While their core role is to provide information to parents about child care available in their communities and referrals to other programs in response to family needs, they also maintain databases on child care programs, build the supply of child care by providing training and technical assistance to new and existing providers, and improve child care quality by offering training for family child care providers, center staff, and directors.
+While their core role is to provide information to parents about child care available in their communities and referrals to other programs in response to family needs, they also maintain databases on child care programs, build the supply of child care by providing training and technical assistance to new and existing providers, and improve child care providers, center staff, and directors.
 Because of the lack of affordable care for infants, DCF also funds training, technical assistance, and resources specific to infant and toddler caregivers.
 The Department also contracts for literacy activities and assists in supporting the Kansas Enrichment Network.